Sarah Blaffer Hrdy: Early life

 Sarah Blaffer was born on July 11, 1946, in Dallas, Texas.
 She was a granddaughter of Sarah Campbell Blaffer and Robert Lee Blaffer, a co-founder of Humble Oil.
-She was raised in Houston and attended St. John's School there.
+She was raised in Houston and attended St. John's School before enrolling in St. Timothy's School in Stevenson, Maryland, graduating in 1964.

 Education

-At age 18, Blaffer attended her mother's alma mater, Wellesley College in Massachusetts.
-She chose philosophy as her major, and she took creative writing courses.
-In one of her writing classes, she wrote a novel about Mayan culture.
-This decision led to Hrdy researching folklore of the Maya.
-In the end, she found the research more stimulating than the creation of the novel.
+At age 18, Blaffer enrolled in her mother's alma mater, Wellesley College in Massachusetts.
+At the end of her sophomore year, she transferred to Radcliffe College, then the women's part of Harvard, in order to study under the great Mayanist Evon Vogt.

-She eventually transferred to Radcliffe College and majored in anthropology.
-Her undergraduate thesis on the demon H'ik'al became the basis for her first book, The Black Man of Zincantan, published in 1972.
+Majoring in anthropology there her undergraduate honors thesis was on the Maya demon H'ik'al published as her first book, The Black-man of Zinacantan, published in 1972.

 She was a member of Phi Beta Kappa, and graduated summa cum laude from Radcliffe in 1969 with a BA.

-Interested in making films to teach people in developing countries, Hrdy took film-making courses at Stanford, but was disappointed with them.
-Instead she was inspired by a Stanford class taught by Paul Ehrlich on the problems of overpopulation, and remarks by Harvard professor Irven DeVore, about black-faced Indian monkeys called langurs.
-Hrdy was taught that when numbers got too high within the troop, the male langurs would kill the babies in their group.
+Interested in making public health films for people in developing countries, Hrdy took film-making courses at Stanford, but was disappointed with them.
+Instead she was inspired by a Stanford lecture of Paul Ehrlich's about overpopulation.
+His lecture reminded her of something a Harvard professor, Irven DeVore, had said about a species of Indian monkey called langurs among whom males, supposedly because they were crowded, killed infants.

-Hrdy changed course in mid-year and entered Harvard as a graduate student in 1970 to study primate behavior.
-She focused her PhD research around a field study of Hanuman langurs.
-On the advice of Professor S.M.
-Mohnot, it was carried out in the area of Mount Abu, India.
-Her thesis advisor was Irven DeVore.
-She also worked closely with members of her thesis committee such as the evolutionary biologist Robert L. Trivers and E. O. Wilson.
-She received her thesis from Harvard in 1975.
+Hrdy changed course in mid-year and entered Harvard as a graduate student in 1970 to study primate behavior so she could go to India and find out why these male Hanuman langurs were killing infants.
+She worked under the supervision of anthropology professor Irven DeVore and evolutionary biologist Robert L. Trivers and E. O. Wilson earning a Ph.D. in Anthropology in 1975.

 Family

 Sarah Blaffer met Daniel Hrdy at Harvard.
 He accompanied her on early visits to Mount Abu, and they married in 1972 in Kathmandu.
-They have three children: Katrinka (born 1976); Sasha (born 1982), a week before Hrdy was scheduled to present a paper at Cornell University; and Niko (born 1986).
-Sarah Blaffer Hrdy now lives with her husband in northern California, where they operate the Citrona Farms walnut plantation.
+They have three children: Katrinka (born 1977); Sasha (born 1982), a week before Hrdy was scheduled to present a paper at Cornell University; and Niko (born 1986).
+Sarah Blaffer Hrdy now lives with her husband in northern California, where they are engaged in walnut farming and habitat restoration at Citrona Farms.

 Career

-Hrdy alternated research work in India with time at Harvard until around 1979, when she became quite ill while doing research in the field.
-From 1979 until 1984, she focused on writing and teaching at Harvard.
-In 1984, she joined the University of California at Davis as a professor of anthropology.
+Hrdy alternated research work in India with time at Harvard until 1979.
+Between 1974 and 1984, she taught for brief periods at University of Massachusetts, Boston; Harvard and Rice University, and worked as a volunteer at her daughter's daycare center until 1984 when she joined the University of California at Davis as a professor of anthropology.
 Hrdy retired in 1996, becoming a professor emerita of anthropology at UC Davis, where she continues to be involved with the Animal Behavior Graduate Group.